Here’s what you’ll learn from Costco’s strategy study:

 Costco is the third biggest retail player in the world - behind only Walmart and Amazon.
 Yet there is something very unusual about the retail giant.
 Costco makes way less money per a sold product compared to other retail stores.

-The company’s average gross profit margin in 2020 was only 11.2%.
-That’s way lower than your average retailer gross margin that ranges from 20% all the way to 50% for department stores.
-E.g. Walmart’s average margin in 2020 was 24.1%.
+The company’s average gross profit margin was only around 12% in 2022.
+That’s way lower than your average retailer gross margin which ranges from 20% all the way to 50% for department stores.
+E.g. Walmart’s average margin in 2022 was 24.4%.
 In fact, Costco even loses about $40 million a year on their $5 roasted chickens alone.

 It also doesn’t have nearly as many stores as other big retailers, yet it outperforms everyone but Walmart.
-Costco has “only” 803 stores around the world, while Walmart has 11,443 stores, Schwarz Group, which is behind Lidl and Kaufland, has 12,500 stores, Kroger has nearly 2,080 stores and Target has 1,897 stores.
+Costco has “only” 838 stores around the world, while Walmart has 10,593 retail stores in 2022, Schwarz Group, the group that owns Lidl and Kaufland, has 13,500 stores, Kroger owns nearly 2,800 stores, and Target owns 1,948 stores.

 After all, the company boasts: